Top 10 Best Sites

 “This may reflect that married men gain more benefits from marriage that makes sex lose its value,” she said.
 “Or it may reflect that some single men are having relationship commitment issues because they place so much emphasis on sex and don’t see the value in intimacy building.”

-In terms of race, 38 percent of African-Americans answered in the affirmative —12 percent higher than Caucasians and three times more than Asians.
+In terms of race and ethnicity, 38% of African-Americans answered in the affirmative —12% higher than Caucasians and three times more than Asians.

-Age also showed significant differentials, as 32 percent of 35- to 44-year-olds said they would leave a sexually unsatisfying lover compared to 24 percent of those aged 65 and older.
+Age also showed significant differentials, as 32% of 35- to 44-year-olds said they would leave a sexually unsatisfying lover compared to 24% of those aged 65 and older.

 The study surveyed 1,080 respondents over the course of three weeks, balancing responses by age, gender, income, race, sexuality and other factors in order to accurately represent the U.S. population.
 The study has a margin of error of +/- 2.8%.